 In January 2016, the IASB issued IFRS 16 Leases ("IFRS 16"), its new lease standard that requires lessees to recognize assets and liabilities for most leases on the statement of financial position.
 Lessees applying IFRS 16 will have a single accounting model for all leases, with certain exemptions.
 Lessor accounting is substantially unchanged.
 The new standard will be effective from January 1, 2019 with limited early application permitted.
-The Company has not yet assessed the impact of this standard on the consolidated financial statements.
+The Company is currently monitoring the development of this standard and assessing the impact that adoption of this standard may have on the consolidated financial statements.